 If you are interested in doing research here on-campus, the best way to get involved is to contact the professor directly.
 If you are looking to work with a professor in the College of Natural Science and Mathematics, go to the major department's website, and click on faculty research.
 From there, you can look at different professor's lab websites and see what interests you, and what the requirements are.
 Once you find one that you like, contact the professor directly to see if it would be possible.

-One of the services we offer includes providing a review of your personal statement when you are ready to apply to your professional school of choice!
-You can send a polished copy of your essay in a Word format to Lyndsey (Lyndsey.McKinley@csulb.edu).
+One of the services we offer includes providing a one-time review of your personal statement when you are ready to apply to your professional school of choice!
+You can send a polished copy of your essay in a Word format to our office.
 This draft should be at least five paragraphs in length, with an introduction and conclusion.
 Please allow for 5-business days for review, and we will schedule an appointment to meet and discuss your statement.
-The HPAO will only review up to two drafts of your statement, so we encourage you to submit your most polished draft at the time of the request.

 *If your statement is still in a very rough-draft format, or if you need to work on the writing skills, we may ask you to develop it further before we give you feedback.